Things to take for Babies:

 - Baby Wipes (plenty of these as they come in handy when out & about to clean hands, mop up messes, wipe tables/seats etc as well as nappy changes)

-- Bottles with water to required level & formula already measured in container or sachets.
+- Bottles with water to the required level & formula already measured in container or sachets.
 Maybe consider taking disposable bottles & bottle liners – no sterilisation required

 - Bibs.
 Look for disposable bibs or purchase a plastic art smock that has arms and does up at the back.
 Easy to wipe clean and covers a lot of their clothes.